John Connelly (baseball): Early life

-Connelly graduated Newton High School in 1946.
+Connelly graduated Newton High School in 1946 and then served in the United States Army during its Occupation of Japan.
 He attended Northeastern University, where he played football as a quarterback, hockey as a defenseman and baseball as a second baseman.
 He led the football team to an undefeated season in 1951 and was captain of the 1952 baseball team.
 He graduated in 1953.

 Coaching career

 His career record with the team was 288-280-6.
 He was named the New England Coach of the Year in 1964.
 He led the Huskies to the College World Series in 1966.

 He was elected to the Northeastern University Athletics Hall of Fame in 1975 and the College Baseball Hall of Fame in 1984.